Nisanisa7/React-Telegram/README.md

 ## About The Project

-Telegram clone is a chatting aplication. that help you to communicate with your friends
+Telegram clone is a chatting aplication, that help you to communicate with your friends

 ### Built With